 \section{Abstract}

-Symmetries are key properties of physical models and experimental designs, but may or may not be realized in nature.
-We propose a practical and general method to test such suspect symmetries in data.
-Self-supervision, which derives learning objectives from data, is used to train models to predict `which is real?' between real and symmetrically transformed data; if a model predicts successfully in independent tests, then its target symmetry is challenged.
-Crucially, our method handles filtered data, which often arise from inefficiencies or deliberate selections, and which can give the illusion of asymmetry if mistreated.
-Examples are used to demonstrate how the method works and how the models' predictions can be interpreted.
+Symmetries are key properties of physical models and of experimental designs, but any proposed symmetry may or may not be realized in nature.
+In this paper, we introduce a practical and general method to test such suspected symmetries in data, with minimal external input.
+Self-supervision, which derives learning objectives from data without external labelling, is used to train models to predict `which is real?' between real data and symmetrically transformed alternatives.
+If these models make successful predictions in independent tests, then they challenge the targeted symmetries.
+Crucially, our method handles filtered data, which often arise from inefficiencies or deliberate selections, and which could give the illusion of asymmetry if mistreated.
+We use examples to demonstrate how the method works and how the models' predictions can be interpreted.

-Code and data are available at \url{http://github.com/Rupt/which_is_real}.
+Code and data are available at \url{https://zenodo.org/record/6861702}.